signal18/docs.signal18.io/05.configuration/12.provisioning/docs.md

 replication-manager-pro monitor --opensvc-register
 ```

 For using the SAS monitor you need to login to signal18.io and request for your evaluation or licence account.yalm file.
-Copy it into the share/opensvc directory of the **replication-manager-pro**
+Copy it into the share/opensvc directory of  **replication-manager-pro**

 ## Services Options